 RQ 2: The management of academic career with limited alignment features

+From a human resource management perspective, alignment features such as consistency, transparency and consensus can strengthen management systems to promote employee performance competencies (Delery and Doty, 1996; Wright and Snell, 1998; Boxall, 2012).
 Likewise, the management of academic staff needed vertical and horizontal alignment features to enhance teaching and research competencies (Hénard and Roseveare, 2012; Bradley, 2016; Kekäle, 2018).
 This study, however, found that the management practices in both universities are not yet aligned to develop academic teachers’ competencies.

 The current practices of academic career management have yet to be aligned with the universities’ strategies.
 According to the university leaders (e.g., P1, P11), the universities did not yet establish strategic recruitment or professional development plans for academic careers.
 Traditional practices and state administrative procedures remain reinforced in management practices, while academic career development depends mainly on external funding sources.
 The review of the 10-year strategy (2021-2030) of both universities also indicated a disconnection between the university’s strategy and personnel management practices.
+For instance, the strategy read that all concerned faculties, departments, and offices had to rigorously select, retain, and manage academic staff; however, there were no explicit procedures for the practices.
+Consistent with this finding, Ros and Oleksiyenko (2018) found a wide gap between policies and practices in academic professional development in Cambodian universities.
+A comparative study by Fumasoli (2015) found different alignments between university strategies and academic staff management practices in Norway, Finland, Switzerland, and Austria.
+Fumasoli (2015) concluded that management practices containing limited alignment features could not attract, motivate, and retain academic staff.

 The lack of accountability to align internal practices of academic career management reflects poor university capacity and leadership quality in the studied contexts.
 As described in the findings section, most academic teachers did not believe they could have equal opportunities for career advancement, and the mid-level leaders could not describe one example of an academic career framework.
-In contrast, the senior leaders referred to the national competency framework that included professional standards, research capacities, and work ethics as the reference for academic career development
+In contrast, the senior leaders referred to the national competency framework that included professional standards, research capacities, and work ethics as the reference for academic career development.
+In this regard, there is a lack of consensus among academic leaders and staff regarding the practices of academic career development.
+Given this concern, the academic leaders (e.g., P1; P8) were reluctant to confirm if their staff had the competencies prescribed in the national competency framework (see MoEYS, 2021a).
+Similarly, the academic teachers hesitated to elaborate if they had all the above competencies.
+This situation reflects a lack of an internal competency framework, mainly because of the universities’ negligence to constitutionalise ones suitable for promoting the competencies of academic staff.

 Concluding remarks